|

 the plain message, again to keep things straightforward for the user.

-To get started with creating your own InputOptions
+To get started with creating your own InputOptions object,

-define a level for each Diagnostic
+define a level for each Diagnostic object you're interested in,

-and set the diagnostic mask (DIAG_LEVEL
+and set the diagnostic mask (DIAG_LEVEL) to that level.

 In the example, "2" is used.
 Any level will do as long as it is